-The School District has a double 'A' (AA) bond rating by Standard & Poor's (S&P), a New York municipal rating agency.
+The School District continues to hold double 'A' (AA) bond rating by Standard & Poor's (S&P), a New York municipal rating agency.
 There are only a small number of School Districts in Pennsylvania that hold this rating.
 To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments on any up-coming bond issues.
 The double 'A' (AA) rating reflects the School District's stable outlook and creditworthiness.
-S&P cites "... extremely strong wealth due to the district's residential nature within the Pittsburgh MSA; very strong income indicators with a very diverse tax base; good financial management; and strong reserves" as factors that contribute to this rating.
+In the last review, S&P cites "... extremely strong wealth due to the district's residential nature within the Pittsburgh MSA; very strong income indicators with a very diverse tax base; good financial management; and strong reserves" as factors that contribute to this rating.

-The revenue and expenditure budget for the 2019-2020 fiscal year is \$9.9M more than the budget for 2018-2019.
-Revenues included increases for local sources in the amount of \$9.1M, increases for state sources in the amount of \$1.0M, and consistent year over year revenue for federal and other financing sources.
-Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 34.29%.
-While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.2% of the budget.
-The School District is required to contribute, by state law, to the employee retirement program.
+The expenditure budget for the 2021-2022 fiscal year is \$4.3 million more than the budget for 2020-2021.
+This is driven by an increase in contractual salaries and respective PSERS contributions.
+The School District is required to contribute, by state law, to the employee retirement program and has been budgeted at an employer contribution rate of 34.94%.
+While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.9% of the budget.
 Health insurance costs have historically increased each year for the School District.
-Based on premiums and claims, the School District anticipates these costs to slightly decrease in the 2019-2020 budget vs the 2018-2019 budget to favorable renewal rates.
-However, if the historical trend continues after the 2019-2020 fiscal year, we would expect these to impact future budgets.
+Based on premiums and claims, the School District anticipates these costs to slightly increase in the 2022-2022 budget vs the 2020-2020.
+If the historical trend continues after the 2021-2022 fiscal year, we would expect these to continue to increase in future budgets.
 This is a fiscal reality that has affected every business and organization in western Pennsylvania.
+Overall budgeted revenues are expected to increase in 2021-2022 vs. 2020-2021 driven by additional state revenue related to retirement reimbursements coupled with expected budgeted revenue from local sources including Earned Income and Real Estate Growth as the economic impacts of COVID 19 begin to normalize.